 Return Account Information Inform the requester of the result of a request for accounts information.

-Perform Consent Request Used to request a DFSP to grant access to one or more accounts owned by a customer of the DFSP for the PISP who sends the request.
+Perform Consent Request Used to request a DDFSP to grant access to one or more accounts owned by a customer of the DDFSP for the TPP who sends the request.

-Update Consent Request Token After the user completes an out-of-band authorization with the DFSP, the PISP will receive a token which they can use to prove to the DFSP that the user trusts this PISP.
+Update Consent Request Token After the user completes an out-of-band authorization with the DDFSP, the TPP will receive a token which they can use to prove to the DDFSP that the user trusts this TPP.

-Return Consent Request A DFSP (1) informs the PISP that the consent Request has been accepted, and (2) communicates to the PISP which authorization channel it should use to authenticate their user.
+Return Consent Request A DDFSP (1) informs the TPP that the consent Request has been accepted, and (2) communicates to the TPP which authorization channel it should use to authenticate their user.

-Perform Consent Used by DFSP to request the creation of a consent for interactions between a PISP and the DFSP who owns the account which a PISP’s customer wants to allow the PISP access.
+Perform Consent Used by DDFSP to request the creation of a consent for interactions between a TPP and the DDFSP who owns the account which a TPP’s customer wants to allow the TPP access.

 Delete Consent Request the revocation of a previously agreed consent.

-Return Consent Validation Either: to inform the PISP that the consent.credential is valid and the account linking process completed successfully; or to inform the PISP or the DFSP that the Consent has been revoked.
+Return Consent Validation Either: to inform the TPP that the consent.credential is valid and the account linking process completed successfully; or to inform the TPP or the DDFSP that the Consent has been revoked.

 Return Service Information Used to inform the client of a request to find out the names of the participants in a scheme which provide the specified type of service.